aanker/xwordlist/docs/help.md

 View the help message and exit.

 #### **--version** or **-v**
 View the version number and exit.
 For a record of changes and to see the most current version number, see the [changelog](changelog).

+#### **--config**
+View the location of your currently active `xwordlist.conf` file and exit.

 ## Configuration File

-`xwordlist` will also look for a configuration file named `xwordlist.conf` located in the same directory as the main Python program or in a folder in the user’s home directory (`~/xwordlist`).
-For the word transformation options, you may want to store your preferences in the configuration file to save having to enter them on the command line each time.
+`xwordlist` supports the use of a configuration file named `xwordlist.conf`.
+You can paste any or all command line options directly into the configuration file rather than entering them on the command line.
+Then you can just type `xwordlist` or `xwl` on the command line to run the software and it will process all of the options saved in the configuration file.
+Especially for things like using the [recipes](/resources/#recipes), it is often easier to just paste everything into the configuration file rather than trying to type it all on the command line.

-The `xwordlist.conf` that is provided when you download from GitHub includes a commented out example of the format for each option.
+An `xwordlist.conf` file is provided when you install via `pip`, it will be located in the same directory as the program itself.
+This file includes a commented out example of the format for each option.
 The format is the same as the command line options described above, but the dashes (`-` or `--`) are not necessary:

 ```
 # options that take an argument: